williscool/modern_js_app/design_notes.md

+## I/O

+### form input field follow (all strings)

+- action ('buy' or 'sell')
+- base_currency (The currency to be bought or sold),
+- quote_currency (The currency to quote the price in)
+- amount (The amount of the base currency to be traded)

+### form output field follow (all strings)

+- price (The per-unit cost of the base currency)
+- total (Total quantity of quote currency)
+- currency (The quote currency)

 ## Overview

 - Your goal is to build a client-side web application that provides quotes for digital currency trades using data from the GDAX orderbook.
+- (mock the api respone json to test our algorithm with)
+- use this to help spec https://www.educative.io/collection/5668639101419520/5649050225344512 also think of edge cases and such
 - GDAX, the digital currency exchange operated by Coinbase, maintains an order book for each tradable currency pair (eg. BTC-USD).
 - An order book is comprised of a series of bids (offers to buy) and asks (offers to sell).